microsoft/ebpf-for-windows/docs/tutorial.md

 # 1. Introduction

-This tutorial illustrates how to run the Prevail verifier on Windows, starting from authoring a new program in C.
+This tutorial illustrates how eBPF works and how to run eBPF verifier on Windows, starting from authoring a new eBPF program in C.

-Prerequisites:
-* Visual Studio 2019 (any edition)
-* Git
-* Clang/LLVM for Windows (download from [Clang/LLVM for Windows 64-bit](http://releases.llvm.org/7.0.1/LLVM-7.0.1-win64.exe) if needed)
+To try out this tutorial yourself, you should first install the [Prerequisites](../README.md#Prerequisites).
+We'll start by understanding the basic structure of eBPF programs and then walk through how to apply them in a real use case.

 # 2. Authoring a simple eBPF Program